NuGet/docs.microsoft.com-nuget/docs/consume-packages/configuring-nuget-behavior.md

 - **Invoked from disk_drive_2/Project1 or disk_drive_2/Project1/Source**: The user-level file (A) is loaded first, then NuGet loads file (B) from the root of disk_drive_2, followed by file (C).
 Settings in (C) override those in (B) and (A), so the `repositoryPath` where packages get installed is disk_drive_2/Project1/External/Packages instead of *disk_drive_2/tmp*.
 Also, because (C) clears `<packageSources>`, nuget.org is no longer available as a source leaving only `https://MyPrivateRepo/ES/nuget`.

 - **Invoked from disk_drive_2/Project2 or disk_drive_2/Project2/Source**: The user-level file (A) is loaded first followed by file (B) and file (D).
 Because `packageSources` is not cleared, both `nuget.org` and `https://MyPrivateRepo/DQ/nuget` are available as sources.
 Packages get expanded in disk_drive_2/tmp as specified in (B).

+## Additional user wide configuration

+Starting with 5.7, NuGet has added support for extra user wide configuration files.
+This capability was added in order to allow 3rd party vendors to add additional user configuration files without elevation.
+These configuration files are found in the standard user wide configuration folder within a `config` subfolder.
+All files ending with `.config` or `.Config` will be considered.
+These files cannot be edited by the standard tooling.

 ## NuGet defaults file